jasonsturges/sort-contiguous/README.md

 ### Prefix Sort

-Compare numerical values at the beginning of a list by calling `sortContiguousPrefix` to return the sorted array.
+Compare numerical values at the beginning of a list by calling `sortContiguousPrefix()` to return the sorted array:

 ```js
 import { sortContiguousPrefix } from 'sort-contiguous';